Watchers Council – Coven Room – Moments Later

 “We’re going down,” Rowena replied.
 “Hang on!”

-The plane began to nose-dive toward the ground coming up faster and faster toward them.
+The plane began to nose-dive toward the ground, which was coming up toward them faster and faster.

-"Oh my God," Rowena muttered as she held onto the chair arms, bracing herself.
+“Oh my God,” Rowena said, almost under her breath.
+She held onto the chair arms, bracing herself.

 End of Act Two